ETHorHIL/Pinocchio_SNARK_Py/README.md

 SNARK.py is missing the optional calculations to make it Zero Knowledge. zk-SNARK.py has those calculations and is a bit slower.

-There are two trivial circuits that you can run.
-A NAND gate and check if a number is binary.
-The SNARK.py file also contains a function that allows you to compile your own code to R1CS and prove an assignment to that.
-The compiler, code_to_r1cs.py was written by Vitalik Buterin.
+I included some trivial examples to see it running: A NAND gate and a check if a number is binary.

+I have also included Vitaliks code_to_r1cs.py in my SNARK.py file which allows you to compile any code down to R1CS and prove that its assignment checks out.

 # Protocol: